Woman dead, man hospitalized after crash on Mid-Island highway

 A detour was set up at those two streets, according to the organization.

-That didn't stop one female driver from trying to skirt around the roadblock though.
+That didn't stop one driver from trying to skirt around the roadblock though.

 She drove around devices that had been set up at the Merville Store to prevent vehicles from travelling north and ended up at the crash scene, where she was stopped and questioned by RCMP.